NirajPatel07/NirajPatel07/README.md

 <br/>

 <p align='center'>
-  Do you like my open source projects? <a href='https://stars.github.com/nominate/'>Nominate me to Github Stars ⭐</a>
+  Do you like my open-source projects? <a href='https://stars.github.com/nominate/'>Nominate me to Github Stars ⭐</a>
 </p>

 <h3 align="center">Connect with me</h3>